 Garden Steward, 1883–1903

 In 1883, Elizabeth was appointed Garden Steward, and it was under her care and attention that the College grounds began to take the shape that we recognise today.
 In 1884, the pond was created when gravel was required for the building of the Stanley Library and Orchard Wing.
 It was Elizabeth who suggested deepening it to ensure there was enough water in case of fire; she then built up the bank and planted it with shrubs.
 This also meant she could use the additional gravel excavated for her new pathways in the grounds.
-She planted trees along the edge of the grounds to provide shelter from the biting wind, and planted the Yew Tree Walk in 1883 and Honeysuckle Walk in 1884.
+She planted trees along the edge of the grounds to provide shelter from the biting wind, and planted Honeysuckle Walk in 1884.
 In 1886, when the College purchased 17 additional acres, Miss Welsh completed the Woodland Walk, adding shrubs and trees to the lawn, effectively creating a miniature park.

 She was also responsible for the planting of the Orchard, now known as the Old Orchard, to provide fruit for the College.
 Originally, she intended the Orchard to be on the eastern side of the pond but, realising this land was better suited to growing vegetables for the increasing numbers of students, she selected the site on the western side of the pond.
 The planting of the Orchard was completed in the spring of 1893.